 - Making substantial additions to the pre-existing Approach when the majority of the old design persists in the “new” application

-- Deleting parts of the Approach such that the subsequent application is merely a subset of the old one or a concurrent submission
+- Deleting parts of the Approach such that the subsequent application is merely a subset of the a concurrent submission

 - Requesting assignment to a different NIH Institute/Center or review by a different Scientific Review Group